 - Keep everything in the backpack provided to keep your hands free at all times.

-- If you don’t love swimming, ask for a personal flotation device.
+- All participants wear a personal flotation device.

 - Walk slowly and carefully in shallow water when you aren’t able to see the bottom.